Remote education provision: information for parents

 How long can I expect work set by the school to take my child each day?

-We expect that remote education (including remote teaching and independent work) will take students 5 hours per day, plus 30 minutes of tutor time (including Human and Life Skills), and homework in line with your child’s year group expectations: Homework Policy
+We expect that remote education (including remote teaching and independent work) will take students 5 hours per day, and homework will be set in line with your child’s year group expectation.

 If my child does not have digital or online access at home, how will you support them to access remote education?